ThriftyFun Logo

 • tiny buttons

-• eyelets (found in scrapbooking isles)
+• eyelets (found in scrapbooking aisles)

 • pipe cleaner and/or orange paint

-• homespun scraps of fabric
+• scraps of homespun fabric

 • ribbon